project-neon/Sloth/README.md

 # NeoFollow
-The most fast follow line robot in the earth
+The most fastest line follower robot in the earth.